cakwok/Computer-Vision/4. Calibration and Augmented Reality/README.md

 ## Project 4: Calibration and Augmented Reality

 To augment reality, this project calibrated extrinsic and intrinsic camera parameters, so a real world coordinates could be rigidlly transformed into pixel coordinates.
-Now, having a coordinates of projected 3D objects onto 2D scene, a virtual object could then be created and is able to synchronise movement of target in a scene.
+Now, having a coordinates of projected 3D objects onto 2D scene, a virtual object could then be created and synchronised with the movement of a target in a scene.

 ### Detect and Extract Chessboard Corners
 The first task is to build a system for detecting a target and extracting target corners by OpenCV findChessboardCorners.
 A 9 x 6 checkerboard is used in this case, then used the OpenCV cornerSubPix in order to find a more precise coordinates up to subpixel.